kdbanman/macros/doc/index.md

 ### [gameroom.md](gameroom.md)

-- research websockets
+- research websocket libraries for state/architectural choices
+    - for einaros/ws, a single HTTP server accepting PUT to /create with many WebSocketServers listening on their own /play/<room_id>

+- define Gameroom state tree
-    - find minimal amount of states for a room of websocketers
+    - find minimal amount of states for a room of websocketers continue at #TODO
         - find out how likely it is for a 'lagging' player to appear 'disconnected'.  also how likely it is for a 'disconnected' player to appear 'lagging'

-- define Comms-level room state tree
-    - continue at #TODO, considering what's minimally possible/reasonable for number of running substates
-        - should there be a state to express, "1 or more players have disconnected," or should this just be part of the lag state?

 - define all possible state transitions within state tree